Mohamed-avr/Ramadan-2025-Animations/README.md

 | **SVG** | Scalable vector graphics for web usage | ![SVG Preview](preview-svg.png) |
 | **PNG** | High-resolution images for all platforms | ![PNG Preview](preview-png.png) |

-## 🚀 How to Use
+## How to Use

 1. **Lottie (JSON)**: Use with [LottieFiles](https://lottiefiles.com/) or the [Lottie library](https://airbnb.io/lottie/#/).
 2. **SVG/PNG**: Simply download and add it to your project.

-## 📥 Download
+## Download
 All files are available in the `/assets` folder.

-## 💖 Support & Contribution
+## Support & Contribution
 Feel free to use these assets for free!
-If you find them useful, consider giving this repo a ⭐ or sharing it with others.
-Contributions are welcome!
+If you find them useful, consider giving this repo a ⭐ or sharing it with others, Contributions are welcome!

-## 📧 Contact
+## Contact
-For any inquiries or requests, reach out at [Your Email or Website].
+For any inquiries or requests, reach out at mohamedux.com

 ---
-Enjoy using El Fanous animations! 🎨🌙✨
+Enjoy using El Fanous animations!